Kerri Hanks: International

 Hanks was a member of the United States U-19 national soccer team that participated in the 2002 FIFA U-19 Women's World Championship in Canada; she was one of the youngest players on that squad, which won the inaugural championship title.
 She would return to the U-19s to play in the 2004 FIFA U-19 Women's World Championship in Thailand, where the United States finished third.
 Hanks is currently ranked second behind Ashlyn Harris in all-time appearances (30) for the U-20 national team, as well as third all-time in goals scored (22) for the U-20s, behind Kelly Wilson and current national team star Lindsay Tarpley.

 Hanks competed for the United States U-23 women's national soccer team in 2008, playing in the 2008 Nordic Cup and appearing in all four matches of the tournament.

 Notable former teammates consist of the USWNT’s Ashlyn Harris, Ali Krieger, Megan Rapinoe, Becky Sauerbrunn, and Hope Solo.

 Coaching

 In August 2010, Hanks joined the Texas Christian University women's soccer coaching staff.
 In addition to her TCU duties, Hanks also coaches the Sting West Silver team of Fort Worth.
 In 2012, Hanks left the TCU soccer program, and will be relocating to Florida with husband Nic Petersen.

+After moving to Florida she started coaching the club, Gainesville Soccer Alliance in 2022.